-#227 Math of Sports: ◆
+#227 Math of Sports: ♦

 Are you interested in sports?
 The Math of Sports will look at sports through a statistical lens to help students gain a better understanding of the games they love.
 In this course, you will learn to use mathematical tools that can help predict and analyze sporting performances and outcomes.
-Major topics studied will include design of sporting statistics, predicting performance using linear regression, general probability and hypothesis testing using confidence intervals learn the importance of "number play" and explore patterns and other number systems in a way that expands on the content they are learning from the Common Core Standards.
-Possible topics will include: number systems in other bases, modular arithmetic, cryptography applications, divisibility, matrices: operations and applications, systems of nonlinear equations, vectors, and/or polar coordinates.
+Major topics studied will include design of sporting statistics, predicting performance using linear regression, general probability and hypothesis testing using confidence intervals.